Tensions Mount In Venezuela Ahead Of Maduro Swearing-in - UrduPoint

 In addition to his sit-down with Biden, Gonzalez Urrutia said he had spoken "at length" with Mike Waltz, a congressman tapped by US President-elect Donald Trump to be his national security advisor.

-The two discussed the January 9 protests, Gonzalez Urrutia said on X, and Waltz "assured us that the United States, and the world, will be alert to what happens in our country."
+The two discussed the planned January 9 protests, Gonzalez Urrutia said on social media platform X, and Waltz "assured us that the United States, and the world, will be alert to what happens in our country."

+Gonzalez Urrutia on Monday also held a video call with the president of Peru, Dina Boluarte, whose government has not recognized Maduro's claimed victory in the July election.

+The Peruvian presidency wrote on X that Boluarte recognized Gonzalez Urrutia for "his leadership, courage and bravery."

 On Sunday, the ex-diplomat called for the Venezuelan military to recognize him as commander-in-chief, seeking to undermine a key plank of Maduro's support.